d-tork/podcast-quotes/README.md

 Which, Cain tells God at the end of that episode that his punishment is more than he can bear.
 And I think the reason for that is: **where are you once you destroy your own ideal?** What’s left for you?
 There’s nowhere to go.
 There’s no up.
 And when there’s no up, there’s a lot of down.

 And, y’know, there’s an idea put forth very nicely in Milton’s _Paradise Lost_, when he was describing, from a psychological perspective, essentially what hell is.
-And hell is—you’re in hell to the degree that you’re distant from the good.
+And hell is...you’re in hell to the degree that you’re distant from the good.
 That might be a good way of thinking about it.
 And if you destroy your own ideal, which you do with jealousy and resentment and the desire to pull down people who you would like to be, let’s say, then you end up in a situation that’s indistinguishable from hell.

 And the way the Biblical story unfolds is, well, it’s Cain…and then it’s the flood.
 And so Cain adopts this mode of being that’s antithetical to being itself, at least to positive being itself—he does it voluntarily, he does it knowing full well what he’s doing—and the net consequence of this, that it ripples through the entire social structure, is that God stands back and says: This whole thing has got [sic] so bad the only thing we can do is wipe it to the ground.
 And that is no joke.
 That’s _exactly_ how things work.”